-What do you miss the most about your home country?
+Welcome to this directory of African food, featuring markets and restaurants in countries around the world.
 I grew up in Nigeria, and one of the things I miss most is the food.
 The scent and taste of a dish can trigger memories from long ago that we barely even knew were there.
 One of my favorite passages is in Ralph Ellison's Invisible Man.
 The main character buys a buttered yam from a street vendor, and then "I took a bite, finding it as sweet and hot as any I'd ever had, and was overcome with such a surge of homesickness that I turned away to keep my control."

-The good thing is that in today's global economy it is becoming easier to buy exotic foods no matter where you live.
+The good thing is that in today's global economy it is becoming easier to buy African food no matter where you live.
 If you can't find a market close to you, there are many online stores now that will ship it to your door.
-If you don't want to do the cooking yourself, chances are there is a restaurant somewhere close where they are making authentic African food.
+If you don't want to do the cooking yourself, chances are there is a restaurant somewhere close where they are making authentic African chop.

 Visit the newest corner of this site, where I blog about A World of African Food.
 Among other things, I plan to use this space to feature reviews of some of the fabulous restaurants that are listed here.
 Have you visited one of these restaurants lately?
 Contact me if you are interested in posting your own review.